Science Hunters

 History of Science Hunters

-As of 2022, Science Hunters is now based in the Science Communication Unit, UWE Bristol.
+As of 2022, Science Hunters is now fully based in the Science Communication Unit, UWE Bristol.
 More information about our project design, approach, practice and research can be found in the articles below.

 More information